RajK853/DonkeyCar/README.md

 # Donkey Car - Imitation Learning
-Implementation of imitation learning to train a model to drive a donkey car.
+Implementation of Imitation Learning to train a model to drive a donkey car.
-#Requirements
+# Requirements
 **OS:** Ubuntu 18.04 (Tested)
 __See `requirements.txt` for information on python libraries.__